visgl/luma.gl/docs/api-reference-v8/webgl-legacy/classes/query.md

 - Triggering a new query when a Query is already tracking an unresolved query causes that query to be cancelled.

-- target {GLenum} - target to query
+- target GLenum - target to query
-- return {Query} - returns itself, to enable chaining of calls.
+- return Query - returns itself, to enable chaining of calls.

 ### end

 Inserts a query end marker into the GPU instruction stream.
 Note: Can be called multiple times.

-return {Query} - returns itself, to enable chaining of calls.
+return Query - returns itself, to enable chaining of calls.

 ### isResultAvailable